telerik/justmock-docs/getting-started/installation-instructions-mac.md

 	![Installer](images/Installer-Mac.png)

-1. The installer will deploy JustMocks binaries to **'/Library/JustMock/'** folder.
+1. The installer deploys JustMocks binaries to **'/Library/JustMock/'** folder.
 1. Next steps are to configure your IDE.

 >If you encounter issues during the installation process, submit a support ticket in our [support ticketing system](https://www.telerik.com/account/support-tickets) with as much details as possible and we will assist you.